China calls for stronger testing regime to detect coronavirus

 As of Sunday, mainland China had a total of 82,747 confirmed cases and 4,632 deaths.

-On Sunday, it reported eight imported cases in people arriving from abroad, down from nine on the previous day.

-Four new cases of local infections were reported on Sunday, including three in Heilongjiang and one in Inner Mongolia.

-China also reported 49 new asymptomatic cases, up from 44 a day earlier.
+China reported 49 new asymptomatic cases on Sunday, up from 44 a day earlier.

 China does not include asymptomatic cases, or people who test positive for the virus but do not exhibit clinical symptoms such as a fever, in its official tally of confirmed cases.

-Reporting by David Stanway, Wang Jing, Se Young Lee, Judy Hua, Sophie Yu and Ryan Woo; Editing by Tom Hogue and Kim Coghill
+Reporting by David Stanway, Wang Jing, Se Young Lee, Judy Hua, Sophie Yu, Roxanne Liu and Ryan Woo; Editing by Tom Hogue, Kim Coghill and Alex Richardson